danny05158/My_Website/content/project/seniorenrichment-project/index.md

   focal_point = "Center"
 +++

 Aircraft Fanatics is a CRUD web app built in five days.
 It is an app for aircraft fanatics which integrates RESTful API and allows you to manage aircrafts!
-For styling I used Material UI.

 Please visit the github [Repo](https://github.com/danny05158/seniorEnrichment)